analogdevicesinc/testbenches/README.md

   - testbenches

 ## Setup
-The testbenches are built around Xilinx verification IPs so it requires Vivado to be set up according to the hdl repository requirenments.
+The testbenches are built around Xilinx verification IPs so it requires Vivado to be set up according to the HDL repository requirements.
-Running the testbenches relies on the build mechanism from the hdl repository,  make sure you have a proper setup for Xilinx flow described [here](https://wiki.analog.com/resources/fpga/docs/build)
+Running the testbenches relies on the build mechanism from the HDL repository, make sure you have a proper setup for Xilinx flow described [here](https://wiki.analog.com/resources/fpga/docs/build)

 ## Running a testbench:

-Change the workig directory to the testbench you want to run:
+Change the working directory to the testbench you want to run:

 	cd testbenches/fmcomms2

-The scripts first will build all components used from the hdl library, build the block design environment based on a configuration file that describes parameters of under test block, then will actually run the test.
+The scripts first will build all components used from the HDL library, build the block design environment based on a configuration file that describes parameters of under test block, then will actually run the test.
-These steps are separated in ordrer to be able to run multiple tests on the same configuration without rebuilding the block desing every time.
+These steps are separated in order to be able to run multiple tests on the same configuration without rebuilding the block design every time.

 ### Run all tests in batch mode: